CULTIVATING TOXICITY

 Here we are, a century and a half later, and well beyond the days of share cropping (well… not really, but that’s another topic for another time), yet we’re still afraid of wild foods.
 Ok, ok–it’s worth acknowledging that Black Nightshade bears a resemblance to a very poisonous false friend, Deadly Nightshade, or Belladonna.
 But the two are pretty distinct, and if we weren’t so alienated from the plant world, we might be better at distinguishing them.
 Meanwhile, the food system we built, ostensibly to protect us from these dangers, is just as toxic: when we’re not issuing recalls on e-coli tainted greens and berries, we’re slowly poisoning ourselves with refined sugars and fats, and our planet with ecologically devastating growing practices.

 Yesterday was frightening for our customer and the community with whom she shares her garden, which I regret.
-What I regret even more is the culture of fear that we’ve built around what should be the spaces where we feel most free.
-I regret a culture of liability and litigiousness where we should be most generous.
+Even more regrettable is the culture of fear that we’ve built around what should be the spaces where we feel most free.
+I rue our culture of liability and litigiousness where we should be most generous.
 I am so sad for us that our encounters with nature are guided by colonialism and exploitation, rather than ancestral wisdom and curiosity.
 I’m also deeply grateful for this perspective, which I’ve learned from teachers on the internet, in the pages of books, and on our rooftop farms.

 I believe food should be free.